silverstripe/developer-docs/en/05_Contributing/07_Translations.md

 ### How do I translate substituted strings? (e.g. '%s' or '{my-variable}')

 You don't have to - if the english master-string reads 'Hello %s', your german translation would be 'Hallo %s'.
-Strings prefixed by a percentage-sign are automatically replaced by silverstripe with dynamic content.
+Strings prefixed by a percentage-sign are automatically replaced by SilverStripe with dynamic content.
 See http://php.net/sprintf for details.
 The newer `{my-variable}` format works the same way, but makes its intent clearer, and allows reordering of placeholders in your translation.

 ### Do I need to convert special characters (e.g. HTML-entities)?

 Special characters (such as german umlauts) need to be entered in their native form.
 Please don't use HTML-entities ("ä" instead of "ä").
-Silverstripe stores and renders most strings in UTF8 (Unicode) format.
+SilverStripe stores and renders most strings in UTF8 (Unicode) format.

 ### How can I check out my translation in the interface?